 Configuring IP Authentication in a Multitenant FreeSWITCH (aka FusionPBX)

 The configuration is pretty straightforward.
 Let us say you have a brand new deployment and you have configured the customer1.inside-out.xyz tenant with an extension pbx1 (I recommend using alphanumeric extensions when dealing with Class 4 PBX configuration).

 Create the ACL

-Within FusionPBX WEB GUI go to menu Advanced -> Access Control and create one ACL with a deny default policy.
-Add in that ACL all the known IP's for customer1 tenant.
-Take note of the ACL name, you will need it later.
+Within FusionPBX WEB GUI go to menu Advanced -> Access Control and create/edit the domain ACL.
+Add in that ACL the following rule:

 Link the IP with the SIP User

 Edit the pbx1 extension and modify the CIDR field.
 Put all the IP's you now this extension will be using in CIDR format.
 Use a comma to specify more than one.